tpartridge89/ElderTeej/BardsCollegeProfile.md

 <img width="1845" height="1202" alt="image" src="https://github.com/user-attachments/assets/3509393a-c98b-4c5a-9540-215efb0b1e52" />

 There are a LOT of patches for these mods in the list.
 Make sure you're disabling all of them that show up in the right pane.
 Failure to do so may cause your game to CTD.
+Make sure _all_ plugins that show "missing master" warnings are disabled.

 Now that everything else is disabled, go to the #bards-college-expansion-support channel in the Discord and download the custom patches from the pinned comment with them.
 These go in your ElderTeej - xEdit Outputs folder, and they should be rearranged into the "Outputs and Custom Patches" group after loading into MO2.
 After some organizing, my "Outputs and Custom Patches" group in the right pane looks like this: